AndrewL2333/2048_Final_Project/README.md

 ## Features
 - **Multilingual Display**: Utilizes Chinese characters for tile numbers, providing a unique and culturally enriched gaming experience.
 - Pygame-based graphical display of the game board.
 - Configurable game settings through the `Config` class.
+Speed of animation can be adjusted customily.
 - AI algorithms to control both player and computer moves.

 ## Usage